tinyhoot/SubnauticaRandomiser/README.md

 ## How to Use
 1. Install [BepInEx](https://www.nexusmods.com/subnautica/mods/1108)
 2. Install [Nautilus](https://www.nexusmods.com/subnautica/mods/1262)
-3. Extract this mod into your Subnautica/BepInEx/plugins folder
+3. Extract this mod into your `Subnautica/BepInEx/plugins` folder
    * (Optional) Edit the config in the in-game options menu to your liking
-   * Press the "Randomise!" button
-   * Restart the game to apply your changes
+4. Start a new game
-4. Enjoy!
+5. Enjoy!

 ## How to Build
-* `git clone`
+* `git clone --recurse-submodules`
-* Add a SUBNAUTICA_DIR variable to your PATH pointing to your install directory of Subnautica
-* Install BepInEx and Nautilus
-* Copy all dependencies to the project's empty `Dependencies` folder.
-This includes:
-  * BepInEx
-  * Nautilus
-  * Several Unity assemblies from the game folder
-  * Publicised versions of Subnautica's `Assembly-CSharp.dll`.
-Start the game once using [the BepinEx publiciser](https://github.com/MrPurple6411/Bepinex-Tools/releases/) to generate them.
+* NuGet should automatically download all dependencies for you.
+If it does not, perform a NuGet restore.
+  * (Optional) Create a `GameDirectory.targets` file in the same folder as the freshly cloned `SubnauticaRandomiser.csproj` and add the path to your local Subnautica install directory to it.
+An example file can be found [here](https://github.com/tinyhoot/HootLib-Subnautica/blob/main/HootLib/Example_GameDirectory.targets).
-* Building in the Release configuration should leave you with a `SubnauticaRandomiser.dll` in `SubnauticaRandomiser/bin/Release/` and automatically update the installed version in `$SUBNAUTICA_DIR/BepInEx/plugins`
+* Building the project will leave you with a `SubnauticaRandomiser.dll` in the default build directory.
+If you created a `GameDirectory.targets` file it will also automatically copy all necessary mod files to your `Subnautica/BepInEx/plugins` directory for quick testing.

 ## How Does It Work?
 Under the hood, the randomiser creates a new Unity GameObject for storing all randomisation logic.
 It then attaches Components as needed, depending on which config options are set.
 Only those Components which are actually needed are attached to the GameObject.
 Components primarily communicate via events, which means they do not rely on each other and can be individually turned on/off with no repercussions.